 You've now gone through the basic operation of your new GPS and probably know a little more than you think about how it works.
-We encourage you to experiment with the GPS 45 until it becomes an extension of your own marine navigation skills.
+We encourage you to experiment with the GPS 40 until it becomes an extension of your own navigation skills.

-If you encounter any problems using the unit or want to take advantage of the GPS 45's advanced features, refer to the operation flowcharts and the reference section of this manual.

-To turn the GPS 45 off:
+If you encounter any problems using the unit or want to take advantage of the GPS 40's advanced features, refer to the reference section.
+To turn the GPS 40 off:

-1. Press and hold the key for 3 seconds.
+1. Press and hold the 📧 key for 3 seconds.

-Thank you for choosing the GARMIN GPS 45.
-We hope that it will be a valuable navigation tool for you, wherever your course may take you.
+Thank you for choosing the GPS 40.
+We hope it will be a valuable tool for you wherever you travel.